OtakuShowboat/Portfolio/index.md

 		<h2>Kansas Interdisciplinary Carbonates Consortium</h2>
 		<h3>WordPress Overhaul</h3>
 		<p><a href="http://carbonates.dept.ku.edu" target="_blank">http://carbonates.dept.ku.edu</a></p>
 		<p>I was originally hired to upgrade and maintain this official website of KICC.
-The original website used a dated theme, the content was outdated, and the security was in need of improvement, to say the least.
-I updated to a modern, customized theme with mobile optimization, improved security, and updated the content of the website.
+The original website used a dated theme, the content was outdated, and the security was in need of improvement.
+I updated it with a more modern, customized theme with mobile optimization, improved security, and updated the content.
 I continue to maintain its content and perform regular updates.</p>
 	</div>
 </div>
 <div class="medium cards" id="portfolio3"><a name="Ichno"></a>